KenDickey/Small/RuntimeModel.md

 ## Runtime Model

 The foregoing gave a brief overview of how objects (data+behavior) are represented in memory.
-Here we describe the basics of the _runtime execution model_, how the Central Processing Unit or _CPU_ uses the Stack and Registers to process instructions and drive computation forward.
+Here we describe the basics of the _GR8 runtime execution model_, how the Central Processing Unit or _CPU_ uses the Stack and Registers to process instructions and drive computation forward.